Modules (C++): Header units

-Similar to Go import statements, header unit import statements are followed by a raw string literal representation of the path.
+Similar to Go import statements, header unit imports are followed by a raw string literal representation of the path.
 However, one cannot write a compile-time string literal and import that expecting it to be interpreted as a path.

 Anatomy

 Module partitions and hierarchy

 Modules may have partitions, which separate the implementation of the module across several files.
 Module partitions are declared using the syntax A:B, meaning the module A has the partition B. Module partitions cannot individually be imported outside of the module that owns the partition itself, meaning that any translation unit that requires code located in a module partition must import the entire module that owns the partition.

 The module partition B is linked back to the owning module A with the statement import :B; in the file containing the declaration of module A or any other module partition of A (say A:C), which implicitly resolves :B to A:B, because the module is named A. These import statements may themselves be exported by the owning module, even if the partition itself cannot be imported directly, and thus importing code from a partition is done by just importing the entire module.

 If a module is split between module interface and module implementation, its translation unit consists of both the interface and implementation.
 Similarly, if a module has partitions, its translation unit encompasses all of those modules as well.